abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 ```
 set_low_limit(low_limit, channel)
 ```
 Set the pulse length for the lower servo limits.
 Typically around 1ms.
+Warning: Setting the pulse limit below 1ms may damage your servo.
 **Parameters:** low_limit - Pulse length in milliseconds for the lower servo limit.
 channel (optional) - The channel for which the low limit will be set.
 If this value is omitted the low limit will be set for all channels.
 **Returns:** null

 ```
-set_high_limit(high_limit, channel=0)
+set_high_limit(high_limit, channel)
 ```
 Set the pulse length for the upper servo limits.
-Typically around 1ms.
+Typically around 2ms.
+Warning: Setting the pulse limit above 2ms may damage your servo.
 **Parameters:** high_limit - Pulse length in milliseconds for the upper servo limit.
 channel (optional) - The channel for which the low limit will be set.
 If this value is omitted the low limit will be set for all channels.
 **Returns:** null